mhenrixon/sidekiq-unique-jobs/README.md

 ### Unique Until And While Executing

-First a unique key is created when the Sidekiq client pushes the job to the queue.
-No job with the same arguments can be pushed to the queue.
-Then as the server pops the job off of the queue the original lock is unlocked and the server then creates a
+Locks when the client pushes the job to the queue.
+The queue will be unlocked when the server starts processing the job.
+The server then goes on to creating a runtime lock for the job to prevent simultaneous jobs from being executed.

 ```ruby
 sidekiq_options unique: :until_and_while_executing